 A futures exchange is a hub where consumers, producers, traders, arbitrageurs, speculators, and investors come to trade standardized futures contracts.
-A futures contract is a contract that represents specific quantities of a specific grade of a commodity or financial instrument with a delivery date set at a specified time in the future.
+A futures contract represents specific quantities of a specific grade of a commodity or financial instrument.
+Its delivery date is set at a specified time in the future.

 Success Depends on Buyers and Sellers Meeting Mutual Obligations

 The success of a futures market depends on the confidence that buyers and sellers meet their mutual obligations.
 Each futures exchange has a clearinghouse.
 The clearinghouse guarantees that both parties—the buyer and the seller—perform on the contracts that they trade.